web3masons/lets-keep-etc-classic/README.md

 ### 1,825 Days Later

+Some Treasury Proponents wish to limit the potential negative effects of a Treasury by implementing a time limit, with the suggestion of 5 years gaining traction in the ETC discord chat room.

-After 5 years, The Treasury contract reaches it's expiration.
+In this case, after 5 years, The Treasury contract reaches it's expiration.
 It goes poof, and the funding is stopped.
 The salaries of all the developers maintaining the three ETC clients are gone, they are "fired" by the protocol, and they will sadly have to go back to working on other projects.

 It's now game over for ETC because thanks to The Treasury client maintenance competition has gone extinct, no alternative business models are incentivized to emerge, and now funding is cut off from the only remaining client maintainers.
 Nothing has fundamentally changed from pre-treasury to post-treasury, indeed things have gotten worse as business models haven't been able to adapt to a non-treasury world.
 Following the logic of implementing a treasury to begin with, ETC is still fundamentally a "sinking ship", but now there's nobody left to rescue it.